 Three years ago, Russia's war in eastern Ukraine forced NATO militaries to rethink their organization and doctrine.
 The end result promises to be military renaissance.
 To be sure, it's early yet, but troops, aircraft, and warships from major NATO states -- most significantly, the USA -- have established a permanent presence in much of Eastern Europe.
 The US commitment is ironic, since Donald Trump has been publicly lukewarm on NATO; however, the government and its military that he in principle heads are advancing the NATO agenda, and all Trump can do is go along, however inconsistently.

-NATO's first priority is defending the most vulnerable northern and eastern European countries, particularly the Baltic states of Estonia, Latvia and Lithuania.
+NATO's first priority is defending the most vulnerable northern and eastern European countries, particularly the Baltic states of Estonia, Latvia, and Lithuania.
 Stalin occupied the Baltics during his phony alliance with Hitler; the Russians treat them as if their independence is only temporary.
 This summer is seeing energetic NATO activity, including anti-submarine and electronic warfare exercises in the North Atlantic, almost daily flights by surveillance aircraft operating in the Baltic, and many other war games from the Black Sea to the Arctic.

 Russia's technical skill in the intervention in Ukraine alarmed Western defense strategists.
 The Russians were able to use drones to perform devastating artillery attacks on Ukrainian forces, while being able to spoof and jam western-supplied drones and other sophisticated combat kit.
 It was a wake-up call, with major efforts to get ahead of the learning curve relative to Russian forces.

-There have been problems with resource allocation -- the expensive F-35 Joint Strike Fighter, being adopted by the US and several other NATO forces, has diverted funds from other significant efforts -- but Russian military power is limited, much smaller than that which NATO could bring to bear against it, and any battlefield edge the Russians may have is all but certain to be temporary.
+There have been problems with resource allocation -- the expensive F-35 Joint Strike Fighter, being adopted by the US and several other NATO forces, has diverted funds from other significant efforts -- but Russian military power is limited, much smaller than the forces that NATO could bring to bear against it, and any battlefield edge the Russians may have is all but certain to be temporary.